jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Unicorn.md

 RacialMods: +3 Survival in forests, +4 Stealth
 Languages: Common, Sylvan
 SQ: magical strike, wild empathy +17
+SpecialAbilities:
-SpecialAbilities: Magic Circle against Evil (Su) This ability continually duplicates the effect of the spell.
+  Magic Circle against Evil (Su): >
+    This ability continually duplicates the effect of the spell.
 The unicorn cannot suppress this ability.
+  Magical Strike (Ex): >
+    A unicorn's gore attack is treated as a magic good weapon for the purposes of damage reduction.
+  Wild Empathy (Su): >
-Magical Strike (Ex) A unicorn's gore attack is treated as a magic good weapon for the purposes of damage reduction.
-Wild Empathy (Su) This works like the druid's wild empathy class feature, except the unicorn has a +6 racial bonus on the check.
+    This works like the druid's wild empathy class feature, except the unicorn has a +6 racial bonus on the check.
 Unicorns with druid levels add this racial modifier to their wild empathy checks.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: